 Recorded webinar on down payment assistance

 The Whole U hosted HomeStreet Bank loan officer Jeff Wood for a virtual workshop on down payment assistance programs.
+He shared about low or no down-payment programs, their eligibility requirements, and strategies for using them effectively.
 Press play to watch.

 Beginning the home-buying process is exciting and can be overwhelming.
 That’s why the University of Washington partners with HomeStreet Bank to offer UW employees home-buying benefits.
 Click here to learn more about the HomeStreet Hometown Home Loan program, and how you can consult a HomeStreet loan officer to learn more about your DPA options.